 '''

 (require web-server/servlet/web)

+package: Web-server-lib

 '''

 The web-server/servlet/web library provides the primary functions of interest for the servlet developer.

 '''

 (send/back response) → void?

 response : can-be-response?

 '''

 Sends response to the client.
 No continuation is captured, so the servlet is done.